rspamd/rspamd.com/doc/configuration/composites.md

 }
 ~~~

-Composite rule can include other composites in the body.
+Composite rule can include another composites in the body.
 There is no restriction on definition order:

 ~~~ucl
 TEST1 {